 "Seek the peace and prosperity of the city… Pray to the Lord for it, because if it prospers, you too will prosper." — Jeremiah 29:7

-The Mission Collective is being launched to plant citycentric hubs of mission for North America.
+The Mission Collective is being launched to plant and inspire citycentric hubs of mission for North America.

 1. Coworking Space

 We intend to secure strategically located open-office workspaces that can be used throughout the day for business and nonprofit leaders that we discern are having a positive impact on their cities.
 These facilities will be flexible, multidimensional, hybrid workspaces that will serve as incubators for leaders and foster intellectual, service and network contributions for business and nonprofit endeavors.
 On a practical level, these business and nonprofit participants will pay membership fees, which will offset the cost of the local branch of the organization.